-1. Select Endpoint Policy > Admission Control > Policies.
+10. Select Endpoint Policy > Admission Control > Policies.

-Figure 163: Configuration Policies
+Figure 165: Configuration Policies

-- 2. Click New Policy. - 3.
-Enter the policy name. - 4.
+- 11. Click New Policy. - 12.
+Enter the policy name. - 13.
 Select the template used by the client.
-The following templates are available by default for Fortinet: - Fortinet-Firew all-Syslog-text - Fortinet-Analyzer-Syslog-CEF - Fortinet-Analyzer-Syslog-text - Fortinet-Firew all-Syslog-CEF - 5.
+The following templates are available by default for Fortinet: - Fortinet-Firewall-Syslog-text - Fortinet-Analyzer-Syslog-CEF - Fortinet-Analyzer-Syslog-text - Fortinet-Firewall-Syslog-CEF - 14.
 Under Rule on Receiving, select the event type and the severity level.
-The event types and the severity level are based on the selected template. - 6.
-Under Count these many times, enter the number between 1-256. - 7.
-Under then perform this action, select the desired action. - Ignore (log the event) -Received syslog event details are logged on the PPS and no specific action is taken. - Terminate user session- Terminates the user session on the PPS for the received messages. - Disable user account- Terminates the user session and disables the user on the PPS for the received messages. - Replace user role with this role- Changes the roles assigned to the user on PPS so that restriction/privileges for the user can be changed. - Specify whether to apply the role assignment permanently or only for the session. - 8.
+The event types and the severity level are based on the selected template. - 15.
+Under Count these many times, enter the number between 1-256. - 16.
+Under then perform this action, select the desired action. - Ignore (log the event) -Received syslog event details are logged on the PPS and no specific action is taken. - Terminate user session- Terminates the user session on the PPS for the received messages. - Disable user account- Terminates the user session and disables the user on the PPS for the received messages. - Replace user role with this role- Changes the roles assigned to the user on PPS so that restriction/privileges for the user can be changed. - o Specify whether to apply the role assignment permanently or only for the session. - 17.
 Under Roles, specify: - Policy applies to ALL roles-To apply the policy to all users. - Policy applies to SELECTED roles-To apply this policy only to users who are mapped to roles in the Selected roles list.
 You must add roles to this list from the Available roles list.

-- Policy applies to all roles OTHER THAN those selected below -To apply this policy to all users except for those w ho map to the roles in the Selected roles list.
-You must add roles to this list from the Available roles list. - 9.
-Click Save changes.
+Policy applies to all roles OTHER THAN those selected below-To apply this policy to all users except for those who map to the roles in the Selected roles list.
+You must add roles to this list from the Available roles list.

-Figure 164: Adding New Configuration Policy
+Figure 166: Adding New Configuration Policy